Schlafscheidung: Gründe für Paare in getrennten Zimmern

 Disadvantages?

-"But even if it is possible, there are some negative effects that one should consider."
+But even if it is possible, there are some negative effects to consider.

-Cecilia admitted that "something" has changed in her relationship and intimacy with her partner since they have separate bedrooms.
+Cecilia admitted that "something" in her relationship and intimacy with her partner has changed since they have separate bedrooms.

 Dr. Collie also emphasized that the time when partners feel the greatest connection is often when they go to bed.